Jeff-Smith31/Deep_Learning/README.md

 # Deep_Learning
-Base exampkle of a Deep Learning Model
+Base example of a Deep Learning Model